ahuigo/ahuigo.github.io/post/vim/vim-help.md

 Press `Ctrl-d` to list all mathed pattern.
 Then press `Tab` to select

-## help links

-	Enter :h to open the main help page.
-	Type /quick to search for "quick" (should find the quickref link).
-	Press `Ctrl-]` to follow the link (jump to the quickref topic).
-	After browsing the quickref topic, press `Ctrl-T` to go back to the previous topic.
-	You can also press `Ctrl-O` to jump to *older locations*, or `Ctrl-I` to jump to newer locations.

 ## context
 Each help topic has a context: